-Tuition and fees must be paid in full at the time of registration or payment arrangements through the Flex Pay Plan must be made at that time.
+Tuition and fees must be paid in full, a payment plan established via Flex Pay, or financial aid (including grants, loans, and scholarships) in place by the published deadline each semester.
+After the deadline, payment is due within 24 hours of registration.
 By registering for classes at Lake Michigan College, you agree to financial responsibility for all charges on your college account.
 You also promise to pay Lake Michigan College the full amount of the obligation by the due date.
 Further, you agree to pay any and all costs, including collection, attorney, and litigation costs incurred by Lake Michigan College in its effort to collect, should you default on your account.
 Each time you register for courses you must make payment arrangements.
-If payment for a course is not made within the 24-hour timeframe, ALL courses will be dropped and a refund issued for courses already paid for.
+ALL registered courses will be dropped and a refund issued for courses already paid for if payment is not made by the published deadline or 24hour time period, as applicable.